zzeeene/T1_RAG-and-Prompt-Engineering-Project/README.md

    - Select the top 3 contexts that best correlates with the query for EWHA dataset.

 5. Prompt Engineering
-   - Introduce Chain-of-Thought (CoT) reasoning.
+   - Introduce Chain-of-Thought (CoT) reasoning and one-shot prompting.
    - Develop domain-specific prompts tailored to specific question types.